dropbox/amqp-coffee/README.md

 ## new amqp-coffee([connectionOptions],[callback])
 Creates a new amqp Connection.
 The connection is returned directly and in the callback.
-The connection extends EventEmitter
+The connection extends EventEmitter.

+The callback is called if there is a sucessful connection OR a unsucessful connection and connectionOptions.reconnect is false.
+If connectionOptions.reconnect is false, you will get a error back in the callback.
+If no callback is specified it will be emitted.

 The `connectionOptions` argument should be an object which specifies:
 * `host`: a string of the hostname OR an array of hostname strings OR an array of hostname objects {host, port}